 Over the past decade, site speed has become a key performance metric.
 This tutorial will explain why and show you how you can monitor your site speed with Google Analytics and with Google PageSpeed Insights.

 The main reason why site speed is important is that in the digital world we are incredibly impatient - we have come to expect near instant response to our web browsing.
-Many studies have found that a website’s bounce rate dramatically increases when it takes longer than a couple seconds to load (see here and here.
+Many studies, including BBC and Neil Patel’s blog, have found that a website’s bounce rate dramatically increases when it takes longer than a couple seconds to load.
 This means you could be missing out on potential conversions from people who bounce before they even get to know you and your product.

 A slow site is so detrimental to a visitor’s experience that Google started adding it as a feature to their web search ranking algorithm in 2010 and they recently announced that they’ll be adding speed to mobile search rankings in July of 2018.

 This doesn’t mean that speed is a primary metric that matters for SEO.
 Relevance to a search query, for instance, will continue to be more important in rankings.
 But adding speed as a feature underscores the importance of site speed on a user’s experience.